 Labor Studies Working Group and co-sponsored by PARCC.

 October 22, 2015.
 Screening of the award-winning documentary film "The Hand That Feeds" followed by a discussion with the co-director, Rachel Lears, and local labor activists.
 Organized by the

-with an outstanding line-up of award-winning films addressing social justice issues around the globe.
-The festival is part of Syracuse Symposium 2015: Networks and is presented by the SU Humanities Center in the College of Arts & Sciences
+its 13th year with an outstanding line-up of award-winning films addressing social justice issues around the globe.
+The festival is part of Syracuse Symposium 2015: Networks and is presented by the SU Humanities Center in the College of

 September 15, 2015.
 "Turkish Foreign Policy and the Syrian War."
 Soner Cagaptay, Beyer Family Fellow and Director of the Turkish Research Program at The Washington Institute.
 Dr. Cagaptay has written extensively on Turkish